nickkunz/treeforestboost/README.md

 <h4> Feature Selection </h4>

 After inspecting the data (and the meta data), we remove the features 'duration', 'day_of_week', 'month' and 'nr.employed'.
 These features are removed, as they contain information collected after contact has already been made with the client and are highly correlated to the predicted outcome of whether the client subscribed for a term deposit.
-Conceptually, this is a "look ahead" into the future test set and is highly inappropriate in any prediction setting. <br><br>
+Conceptually, this is a "look ahead" into the future test set and is highly inappropriate in any prediction setting.

 ```{r}
 ## remove feats